DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

 7. Operate Your Command Station
 ================================

-After the Arduino IDE uploads DCC-EX sketch, make sure the serial port switch is set to RxD3/TxD3 and dip switch pins 1-4 are ON and 5-7 are OFF.
+After the Arduino IDE uploads |EX-CS| sketch, make sure the serial port switch is set to RxD3/TxD3 and dip switch pins 1-4 are ON and 5-7 are OFF.

 If not already connected to power, connect the Arduino ATMega2560 + ESP8266 WiFi board by Either a USB cable, or for Standalone Operations (no USB) you can use a 7-9vdc power supply in the Arduino 2.1mm female barrel jack.